Dalmatian Temperament & Personality Guide

 The Dalmatian is known for being a high-energy non-sporting breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 45-70 lbs and lifespan of 11-13 yrs, the Dalmatian requires thoughtful care tailored to their specific breed characteristics.
+45-70 lbs at maturity, 11-13 yrs lifespan — the Dalmatian does best in a home where the owner actually understands the breed-level quirks rather than learning them the hard way.
 The Dalmatian's heavy shedding coat and high activity requirements tell only part of the story — their non-sporting heritage shapes everything from trainability to health risks.

 Breed-Specific Health Profile: Research identifies deafness, urinary stones, hip dysplasia as conditions with higher prevalence in Dalmatians.
 These are population-level trends, not individual certainties.
-Discuss with your veterinarian which screening tests are recommended for your Dalmatian's age and health history.
+Discuss with your veterinarian which screening tests are recommended for your Dalmatian.

 Living with Family

 The Dalmatian's heavy shedding coat and high activity requirements tell only part of the story — their non-sporting heritage shapes everything from trainability to health risks.
-Dalmatians with high energy levels need consistent outlets for their drive and enthusiasm.
+Dalmatian need their drive channeled consistently rather than sporadically; a reliable schedule of physical and mental work produces a calmer animal and a calmer household.

 Multi-Pet Households